 If you change name, address or telephone number, please let our receptionists know by calling or writing to us.
 If you move outside the practice area you may need to find a doctor in your new area.
 There are instructions on what to do when you move to a new area on the back of your NHS medical card.

 We are a training practice and you may be offered an appointment with a Registrar.
 These doctors are fully qualified and will have had experience in several hospital specialities.
 They are completing their post registration training.

-Dr Rosalind Daintree has again been reaccredited as a GP trainer and Dr Carolyn Turner mentors medical students from local hospitals.
+Dr Rosalind Daintree has again been reaccredited as a GP trainer.
 We teach/mentor medical students and sometimes you may be asked to see the doctor or nurse with a student present.
 We also host paramedic practitioners for short periods of time to enhance their education development.
 You will always be asked beforehand if this is acceptable and you may ask for the student/paramedic practitioner to withdraw if you prefer to have your consultation in private.